cmelchior/arrow-meta-examples/hello-world-multiplatform/README.md

 ### macOS/iOS

-1. Run with `./gradlew macosTest`, and observe it fails with:
+1. Run `./gradlew macosTest`, and observe it fails with:

 ```
 > Task :use-plugin-multiplatform:compileKotlinIos FAILED